bagder/libcurl-video-tutorials/README.md

 All code will be written using C. A reasonably modern libcurl version is assumed.

+Ideally, each episode will be no longer than 10-15 minutes.

 ## Episodes

-1. setup a makefile that builds our code (using Linux and gcc)
+1. [setup](setup/) a makefile that builds our code (using Linux and gcc)

 1. simplest possible HTTPS client code